 First occupancy after comprehensive modernisation (“umfassende Modernisierung”).

-Note: to qualify as comprehensive modernisation an amount equal to at least one third of the cost of a comparable newly constructed building has to be invested.
+Note: to qualify as comprehensive modernisation an amount equal to at least one-third of the cost of a comparable newly constructed building has to be invested.
 Just installing new windows or a new kitchen is therefore not sufficient.
-Many landlords try to invoke this exception but fail to provide proper.
-Wenigermiete.de enforces tenants’ respective information claims.
+Many landlords try to invoke this exception but fail to provide proper evidence.
+Conny Legal enforces tenants’ respective information claims.

-In case previous tenants already payed a rent in excess of the local rent index the landlord is allowed to demand the same rent from a new tenant.
-Note: prior rents are only relevant if the former tenant moved in before applicable deadline regarding the introduction of the “Mietpreisbremse” andif the previous rent was not otherwise violating the law.
-You don’t have to research that, wenigermiete.de is taking care of that, too.
+In case previous tenants already paid a rent in excess of the local rent index the landlord is allowed to demand the same rent from a new tenant.
+Note: prior rents are only relevant if the former tenant moved in before the applicable deadline regarding the introduction of the “Mietpreisbremse” and if the previous rent was not otherwise violating the law.
+You don’t have to research that, Conny Legal is taking care of that, too.

 Do I have to research former rents or possible modernisation measures performed by the landlord?

-No. Landlords are required by law to provide information of previous rents and modernisation measures.
-Wenigermiete.de will enforce you information claims for you.
+No. Landlords are required by law to provide information on previous rents and modernisation measures.
+Conny Legal will enforce your information claims for you.
 You don’t have to take care of that.

-No, first the tenant has to activate the “Mietpreisbremse” issuing a a qualified complaint to the landlord.
-Only from that point of time onwards the overcharged rent can be reclaimed by the tenant.
-That’s why it is so important that you act quickly and mandate wenigermiete.de before the end of the calender month.
+Yes, if you signed your contract on or after 1 April 2020.
+You have to make the claim within the first 30 months of your contract.
+First, the tenant has to activate the “Mietpreisbremse” issuing a qualified complaint to the landlord.
+From that point of time onwards, the overcharged rent can be reclaimed by the tenant.
+That’s why it is so important that you act quickly and mandate Conny Legal before the end of the calendar month.